python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/microsoft-store.md

     You can find the path of the executable for a version of Python by running `import sys; print(sys.executable)` in it.

+    You can learn more about the Windows Path in [this guide](../putting-python-on-path).

 -   ##### Confusing app execution alias behaviour

     Typing `python` into a terminal when it is not already installed or not properly on Path may open up the Microsoft